Support Staff Job Fair, Feb. 15, 2023

 Penn Summer Camps

 There are two sessions.
 The Sessions and times are broken down by grade levels.
 Depending on their age and experience level.
 Students will get to work with Legos, 3D modeling, coding, along with getting hands-on experience with fabrication, prototyping and building an actual robot with VEX IQ!
 All camps are facilitated by Penn Robotics instructors and Penn’s Robotics Teams 135 & 328.
 There is a cost for these camps.
-Click here to do online registration through the Penn Robotics website.
+(Camp is full, Registration is closed)

 For students who are in current grades 5-8.
 Students will learn public speaking etiquette, how to define key terms in the resolution, basic format for debate, effective strategies for creating an argument and pointing out flawed logic.
 Debaters argue either for or against the resolution and must be prepared to speak on both sides.
 Students will learn strategies for effective cross-examination and questioning.
 The camp concludes on June 28th with Tournament Day!